-This Privacy Policy applies to personally-identifiable information, also known as personal data, collected from applicants, alternates, finalists, and participants in the CLS Program and used for the administration of the CLS Program.
-In this policy, CLS Program institutes in each country are referred to as "our programs."
+This Privacy Policy applies to personally-identifiable information, also known as personal data, collected from applicants, alternates, finalists, and participants in CLS Spark and used for the administration of the CLS Program, including CLS Spark.
+In this policy, CLS Spark institutes in each country are referred to as "our programs."
 This Privacy Policy does not apply to programs and services unrelated to the CLS Program.